Lyse Kapp & Rob Vaughn (Fantasy Flight Games)

 In reviewing the body of RPGdom, sometimes one is blessed.
 One discovers a work that is sleek, elegant, beautiful, poetic and unique.
 Sometimes by merely perusing its pages one’s own home game is improved, no matter how slightly, forevermore.
-They whisper that beyond the grey nothingness wherein lie the merely mediocre or terrible games (Arrows of Indra to name but one entirely coincidental example that I just came up with at the top of my head and that is in no way to be taken as a slight againt a certain Uruguayan rpgdesigner that has recently endorsed Age of Dusk as the blog that best highlights his every utterance yet has neglected to show up to the celebratory Age of Dusk Prom Event even though I had bought him a plane ticket as well as a beautiful skirt and assless chaps, leaving me bereft of a Queen of the Prom and thus the subject of mockery from my peers), there is a pitch-black void, an anti-RPGDom wherein each work of sublime quality has a horrid mirror-image.
+They whisper that beyond the grey nothingness wherein lie the merely mediocre or terrible games (Arrows of Indra to name but one entirely coincidental example that I just came up with at the top of my head and that is in no way to be taken as a slight against a certain Uruguayan rpgdesigner that has recently endorsed Age of Dusk as the blog that best highlights his every utterance yet has neglected to show up to the celebratory Age of Dusk Prom Event even though I had bought him a plane ticket as well as a beautiful skirt and assless chaps, leaving me bereft of a Queen of the Prom and thus the subject of mockery from my peers), there is a pitch-black void, an anti-RPGdom wherein each work of sublime quality has a horrid mirror-image.
 An inverted nightmare of rulesbloat and terrible fiction that actively abrogates some of the joy one takes in running rpgs and makes every home game slightly less perfect, no matter how slight.
 Today we will venture into that dreaded anti-land.
 Mechamorphosis is a queer thing, a bizarre anomaly with rpg-like qualities whose shitty qualities are almost transcendent in their extremes.

 Mechamorphosis is the last in the Horizon series of mini-games for the d20 system.
 As can be gleaned from my loggorheaic (or gonoerrheaic) opening paragraph, it sucks, or maybe it is brilliant.
-I am not encouraging you buy this ever.
+I am not encouraging you to buy this ever.
 If you are going to buy it don’t and send the money to me instead.
 I need it for booze.
-Sobreity and Mechamorphosis do not go well together.
+Sobriety and Mechamorphosis do not go well together.